-There were no adjustments to authorised share capital in the year (2022: Nil).
+There were no adjustments to authorised share capital in the year (2023: Nil).
 All Ordinary Shares rank pari passu in all respects including voting rights, and the right to receive dividends if any are declared in respect of ordinary shares.
+The nominal value of share ordinary shares is £0.05 (2023: £0.05).